-Occupying most of the Iberian Peninsula's
+Occupying most of theIberian Peninsula's approximately 85%

 ), Spain is the third largest country in Europe and 45% is covered by theMeseta Plateau.

-), and then ringed by additional mountain ranges, north, east and south.
+That plateau is rarely flat, and is in reality a mostly hilly highland area divided by the Cordillera Central (mountains), and then ringed by additional mountain ranges, north, east and south.
 In the west the Meseta slopes gently down into neighboring Portugal.

-in the northeast.
+Significant lowlands include the fertile Andalusian Plain in the southwest, and the Ebro River Basin in the northeast.
 In addition, much of Spain is fronted by a low and narrow coastal plain, one that separates the mountains from the sea.

 Those deeply indented coastal areas include countless bays and coves, and most have sandy beaches.
 In the far northwest, along the Bay of Biscay, rugged cliffs front the coastline.

-separates Spain and Europe from Morocco (Africa), and here, the two continents are only 13 km (8 miles) apart.
+In the far south, the Strait of Gibraltar separates Spain and Europe from Morocco (Africa), and here, the two continents are only 13 km (8 miles) apart.